Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation

-When constructing a modern, large-scale, transformer-based language model, a major design decision is the length of training sequences (which up to now has been also equivalent to the length of inference sequences), denoted $L$ throughout this paper.
-More context, achieved by larger $L$, enables better predictions at inference time.
-But longer sequences are more expensive to train.\footnote{Figure~\ref{fig:wt103_train_speeds_all} in the appendix plots training speed, in words per second, against $L$.}
+When constructing a transformer-based language model, a major design decision is the length of training sequences, denoted $L$ herein, which has to date been equivalent to the length of inference sequences.
+More context, achieved by larger $L$, improves predictions at inference time.
+But longer sequences are more expensive to train on.\footnote{Figure~\ref{fig:wt103_train_speeds_all} in the appendix plots training speed, in words per second, against $L$.}

 Before transformers, RNN language models were trained on shorter-$L$ sequences and assumed to generalize to longer contexts at inference time~\citep{Mikolov2010RecurrentNN, Mikolov2012ContextDR, zaremba2014recurrent}. \citet{vaswani}, introducing the transformer, speculated that it ``may [...] extrapolate to sequence lengths longer than the ones encountered during training.''
-We define \emph{extrapolation} as the ability of the model to continue to perform well as the number of input tokens during validation increases beyond the number of tokens the model was trained on.
-We find that transformer LMs that use sinusoidal position embeddings have very weak extrapolation abilities; see Figure~\ref{fig:wt103_extra}.
+We define \emph{extrapolation} as a model's ability to continue performing well as the number of input tokens during validation increases beyond the number of tokens on which the the model was trained.
+We find that transformer language models (LMs) that use sinusoidal position embeddings have very weak extrapolation abilities; see Figure~\ref{fig:wt103_extra}.

 We demonstrate that this failure to extrapolate is caused by the position embedding method.
-As seen in Figure~\ref{fig:wt103_extra}, recent alternatives to the original sinusoidal position method \citep{roformer,t5} have improved extrapolation.
-The better of these, the bias used in T5, is at least twice as slow as the sinusoidal approach and uses extra memory and parameters (Figure~\ref{fig:wt103_speed_mem}).
+As shown in Figure~\ref{fig:wt103_extra}, recent alternatives to the original sinusoidal position method \citep{roformer,t5} have improved extrapolation.
+However, the better of these, the T5 bias, is considerably slower than the sinusoidal approach and uses extra memory and parameters (Figure~\ref{fig:wt103_speed_mem}).

+We therefore introduce Attention with Linear Biases (ALiBi) to facilitate efficient extrapolation.
+ALiBi negatively biases attention scores with a linearly decreasing penalty proportional to the distance between the relevant key and query.
+Our simple approach eliminates position embeddings.

-We introduce Attention with Linear Biases (ALiBi), which efficiently enables extrapolation.
-Compared to a sinusoidal model trained on the same input length, our method does not require additional runtime or parameters and incurs only a negligible (0--0.7\%) memory increase.
+Compared to a sinusoidal model trained on the same input length, our method requires no additional runtime or parameters and incurs a negligible (0--0.7\%) memory increase.
 ALiBi can be implemented by changing only a few lines of existing transformer code.